Jacobjeevan/Reddit-Gild-Predictor/README.md

 - 05/10: Rerunning scraping due to a bug in the initial collection, as well as collecting more relevant features for future work.

 - 05/19: Stopped scraping.
-Completed initial EDA, would need to engineer more useful features and/or collect more useful attributes due to little correlation between target variable and the collected data.
+Completed initial EDA.

+- 05/20-21: Experimented with Logistic Regression Model (with Resampling).
+Check notebooks for progress.

 ## Plan: